Pexels - CC0 License

 Add Something Personal

-If you can add personal items from your wedding or your life in general, that also helps you fix up your accommodation and make it feel more like home.
-Photos, artwork and mementos play a critical role in helping you both settle into your new life.
+If you can add personal items from your wedding Photos, artwork and mementos play a critical role in helping you both settle into your new lives.
 During this process, be patient and flexible.
 Usually, you won’t have everything figured out in the first week, as it is something that takes time.

 If you can communicate openly about your challenges and laugh them off, then that’s always helpful.
 Being generous to each other makes it less likely conflict will emerge or something will go wrong with your finances.
-Remember to take itslow;d it’s not a race.
+Remember to take it slow; it’s not a race.

 What do you think?